Mutation and Random Matrix Theory: RMT, Phase Transition and Evolution

-Now we turn to our former case which was the DNA random matrix.
-When the cell decouples in several steps, the structure of DNA may encounter some disorders from outlandish unwilling effects that put the life of the cell in danger of extinction.
-Therefore, the nucleotides will encounter such instabilities and decide to leave a stronger structure on the next steps of decouplings.
-Hence one of the nucleotides, say A, exchanges with other nucleotides which provide more powerful binding, and case the DNA will turn into the stable regime.
-The coupling constant does not always change in that system just if the system undergoes certain circumstances and tries to preserve its existence.
-Since there is an obvious interaction between nucleotides, this change transforms the coupling constant to a new value which just at the transition phase it reaches its critical value. \\Statistically, if the number of energy bindings of A-T and G-C is equal (but assuming $E_{GC}>E_{AT}$), changing $A\rightarrow C$ will change the distribution from the equilibrium point.
-Therefore, the interaction between A-T and G-C will turn into a new regime with a less effective coupling constant between molecules.
-That means the larger the population of G-C can get, the more easer and more accessible it can interact with neighboring eigenvalues.
-Therefore, when the coupling constant gets smaller, $g^{-1}$ gets bigger and the potential well will move out of the main Gaussian distribution.
-One can expect that the energy cost of the potential well to get out of the semi-circle density is equal to the energy of exchanging A with C. This is similar to the Gross-Witten-Wadia phase transition from strong coupling to weak coupling regime which can turn the DNA into a more stable regime. \\Since this phase transition occurs randomly in the decoupling process, it is somehow equivalent to the natural selection:
+When the cell decouples in several steps, the structure of DNA may encounter some disorders from external effects that put the life of the cell at risk of distruction or cause an error in the replication.
+Therefore, the nucleotides will encounter instabilities and choose a stronger structure for the next steps of decoupling.
+Hence one of the nucleotides, for instance, A, exchanges with other ones that provide more powerful binding, and the DNA will turn into a more stable phase.
+The coupling constant does not always change in that system just if the system undergoes certain circumstances and tries to preserve its tension.
+Since there is an obvious interaction between nucleotides, this change in A, transforms the coupling constant to a new value which just at the transition phase, reaches its critical value $g_c$.
+At the moment of decomposition, one specific binding should not necessarily have the exact value of previous energy and it gets picked randomly in later steps \footnote{To see this, one can also write the density of energy eigenvalues $\rho(\lambda)$ and $\rho(\tilde{\lambda})$ in a Gaussian ensemble and calculate the pair correlation function $\rho_{c}(\lambda,\tilde{\lambda})=\langle\rho(\lambda)\rho(\tilde{\lambda})\rangle$ and take the limit $\lambda-\tilde{\lambda}\rightarrow0$.}.
+We assume that the amount of energy of each pair $\lambda_{\text{AT}}$ and $\lambda_{\text{GC}}$ can not exceed a minimum and a maximum value.
+If so, the binding would lead to the destruction of one part of the DNA and the tension vanishes which we are not interested in. \\Statistically, if the number of AT and GC energy bindings is equal (with $\lambda_{\text{GC}}>\lambda_{\text{AT}}$), changing $A\rightarrow C$ will change the distribution from the equilibrium point.
+Therefore, the interaction between AT and GC will turn into a new regime with a less coupling constant between molecules since $\lambda\sim g^{-1}$.
+That means the larger the population of GC base pairs, the easier and more accessible it can interact with neighboring eigenvalues.
+In other words, we tune the coupling such that the structure remains stable.
+This is similar to the GWW phase transition from weak to strong coupling phase which can turn the DNA into a more stable regime.
+Since this phase transition occurs randomly in the fission process, it is somehow equivalent to mutation.